ORNL/DataFed/doc_source/source/system/introduction.rst

 .. image:: /_static/data_lifecycle.png

-DataFed fully supports the management stage of data and provides interfaces that can be used from the data ingest and tha analysis stages to capture initial context and to subsequently enrich that context after analysis, respectively.
+DataFed provides interfaces that can be used to capture metadata, provenance, and raw data from the creation stage; whereas during analysis, new records may be created and linked to input records or dedicated context records.
 Pre-publication is supported by providing powerful data organization and data handling capabilities to help ensure that the right data is being published and that it contains proper metadata and provenance information.
 Note that data publishing systems may have additional metadata requirements that are not available from the data records themselves (i.e. contract numbers, sponsoring